-Seven responders from the three Harpswell Fire Departments (Jack Stokinger from Harpswell Neck; Mason Smith, Mike Hartman and Rosie Buonauito from Orr’s & Bailey Island; and Meriel Longley, Mario Baldi and Steve Rowe from Cundy’s Harbor) recently participated, along with 43 other members of fire departments throughout the State of Maine, in a wild lands fire training course offered by the Maine Forest Service.
+Seven responders from the three Harpswell Fire Departments (Jack Stokinger from Harpswell Neck; Mason Smith, Mike Hartman, and Rosie Buonauito from Orr’s & Bailey Island; and Meriel Longley, Mario Baldi, and Steve Rowe from Cundy’s Harbor) recently participated, along with 43 other members of fire departments throughout the State of Maine, in a wildland fire training course offered by the Maine Forest Service.
 The training was composed of 3 online courses, each followed by exams.
-Those who passed could apply for certificates which would make them eligible for in-the-field practical training.
-The practical training was held on April 15, 2023 off Breakwater Farm Road in Cape Elizabeth.
+Those who passed could apply for certificates, which would make them eligible for in-the-field practical training.
+The practical training was held on April 15, 2023, off Breakwater Farm Road in Cape Elizabeth.

-Last summer Harpswell had several woodland fires including a 3 day burn on Great Island.
+Last summer, Harpswell had several woodland fires, including a 3-day burn on Great Island.
 These may have served as part of the impetus for the large attendance from Harpswell this year.
-Woodland firefighting requires a different skill set and different clothing and gear than is required to fight house fires.
+Woodland firefighting requires a different skill set, different clothing, and different gear than is required to fight house fires.
 Of note is the fact that these courses are open to non-firefighter members of the public.
 Once trained, certified individuals may volunteer to work alongside regular firefighters putting out woods and fields fires.

 0 Comments